Britain's Next Top Model series 3: Week 6

-The girls arrive at a bar where they meet music video director Paul Hills.
+The top 7 contestants arrive at a bar where they meet music video director Paul Hills.
 They have to star in a music video along with The Wolfmen as their challenge.
 Louise throws a tantrum because of her outfit but eventually pulls it together and joins in with the dancing.
 The video producers were impressed with the final result, and Lauren, Rebecca and Lucy were announced the winners of the challenge.
 Their prize is to record a rock song.
-Back at the house, the remaining girls got to call their loved ones back at home.
+Back at the house, the remaining contestants got to call their loved ones back at home.
 Carly received her cards and a photo of her boyfriend back at home.

 They had a casting in Gharani Strok for a runway.
-Everyone was impressive – all the girls have good walks and posture with the exception of Carly, who had the notably worst walk.
+Everyone was impressive – all the contestants have good walks and posture with the exception of Carly.

-The next day, the girls have a photo shoot for Mamas & Papas.
+The next day, the contestants have a photo shoot for Mamas & Papas.
 The theme is motherhood, between pregnancy and birth as their photo shoot.
-Lisa arrived at the middle of the photo shoot and the girls are surprised learn they will be working with babies for the second part of the photoshoot.
+Lisa arrived at the middle of the photo shoot and the contestants are surprised learn they will be working with babies for the second part of the photoshoot.
 All were excited at the prospect but the shoot made Rebecca homesick as she missed her daughter back at home.

 Following the photo shoot, Sherece celebrated her birthday and they had a party.
 Carly dressed as a male stripper and the other girls were playing with pillow.
-During deliberation, the girls saw The Wolfmen's music video and they enjoyed it.
+During deliberation, the contestants saw The Wolfmen's music video and they enjoyed it.

-At the judging panel, The only girls that received overwhelmingly positive feedback was Rebecca and Lauren.
+At the judging panel, The only contestants that received overwhelmingly positive feedback was Rebecca and Lauren.
 Rebecca successfully making her photo looks believable while Lauren's belief of herself comes through the shot.
-The rest of the girls was received mixed to negative feedback.
+The rest of the contestants was received mixed to negative feedback.
 Both of Stefanie and Lucy received positive feedback, but also negative feedback for too exposing themselves and forgetting the baby.

 Sherece, on the other hand was praised for her photo but the judges thought that the shot is all about her and the baby was totally forgettable.
 Louise failed to make her photo look believable and did not connect to the baby, while Carly's lack of looks that make the baby look terrified also did not impress the judges.
 The latter joined the bottom two with Louise.
 Carly ran out of chances and was sent home.